shamansky/codingchallenge/README.md

  groupArrayElements([1, 2, 3, 4, 5], 3);
  // [ [ 1, 2 ], [ 3, 4 ], [ 5 ] ]

  What do you mean by "the final part" ?
 In the example provided we have 3 arrays and the final one has the length of 1.
 The whole array has a length of 3.
 The remainder of 5/3 = 2 so does it mean the length of the last array should be 2 or the whole array's length should be 2?
-I'm sorry but Im not sure what it was required of me but if you provided further info Im happy to add an If statement and keep working on it.
+I'm sorry but Im sorry but I feel like im missing something.
+If you provide further info Im happy to add an If statement and keep working on it.

  Thank you for the opportunity!